 - Your readers are browsing in Instagram.
 It’s common for influencers to use affiliate links in Instagram stories, or their Instagram profile link.
 Most cookies from affiliate links opened with Instagram’s native browser are only active for the duration of the user’s session in the browser, regardless of cookie window.
 The best way to address this is deep linking, which automatically directs readers out of Instagram and opens the retailer’s app, preserving the cookie data.

 - Your readers are browsing privately.
 If a reader is using a private browsing mode, such as Google Chrome’s Incognito Mode, or Safari’s Private Browsing mode, they’re browsing privately.
 With these browsers, once the reader clicks on an affiliate link, the cookie is only stored for that single browsing session.
 After the browser tab is closed or they navigate to another site, the cookie data is not stored.
 So, if the reader does not purchase something immediately in the session after their initial click, you would not receive a commission, regardless of the retailer’s cookie window.

 Once earned, commissions remain open for a set amount of time.
 This means that even once a purchase is made, you don’t automatically receive commission payments.
 Instead, commissions stay open anywhere from 60-120 days, usually to accommodate retailer refund periods.
 After the commission window closes, you receive your payout.

 Keep in mind that if a reader returns their purchase within that time frame, your commission is likely to be zeroed out.

-However, if they return the sweater before your 60-day commission window closed, you will not receive the $10 commission.
+However, if they return the sweater before your 60-day commission window closes, you will not receive the $10 commission.

 PPC links are less common these days, but worth mentioning so you’re familiar with them.
 When a PPC link is clicked, it results in a small payment to you.
 The more clicks driven, the more revenue you generate.